 Here, we easily see that the Lagrange multiplier measures the sensitivity (i.e., the variation) of the solution curve u with respect to the functional J(x, u).
-Inserting $z = J'u(x, u)$ into (165) yields (164).
+Inserting $z = J'u(x, u)$ into (170) yields (169).
 The backward direction can be shown in a similar fashion.

-Remark 9.14.
+Remark 9.19.
 The previous derivation has been done for a 1D problem in which u(x) with $x \in \mathbb{R}$ is unknown.
-The method can be extended to $\mathbb{R}$ and Banach spaces, the latter one being addressed in Section 9.3.3.
+The method can be extended to \mathbb{R} and Banach spaces, the latter one being addressed in Section 9.6.3.

-Remark 9.15.
-We emphasize again that the use of Lagrange multipliers seems more complicated, but avoids the explicit construction of $u_K(x)$ , which can be cumbersome.
+Remark 9.20.
+We emphasize again that the use of Lagrange multipliers seems more complicated, but avoids the explicit construction of $u_K(x)$, which can be cumbersome.
 This is the main reason of the big success of adjoint methods, working with the adjoint variable z in physics and numerical optimization.
 Again, here, the Lagrangian L(x, u, z) is minimized and the solution u = u(x, z) contains a parameter z.
 This parameter is automatically determined such that the constraint K(x, u) = 0 is satisfied.
-The prize to pay is a higher computational cost since more equations need to be solved using (165) in comparison to (164).
+The prize to pay is a higher computational cost since more equations need to be solved using (170) in comparison to (169).

-9.3.3 First-order optimality system
+9.6.3 First-order optimality system

 As motivated in the previous subsections, we seek minimal points and therefore we look at the first-order necessary conditions.
-Now we work in Banach spaces rather than $\mathbb{R}$ .
+Now we work in Banach spaces rather than \mathbb{R} .
 Differentiation with respect to $u \in V$ and $z \in V$ yields the optimality system:

-Proposition 9.16 (Optimality system: Primal and adjoint problems).
-Differentiating (see Section 7.4) the Lagrangian in Definition 9.6 yields:
+Proposition 9.21 (Optimality system: Primal and adjoint problems).
+Differentiating (see Section 7.4) the Lagrangian from Definition 9.11 yields: